uphonia/Pokedex/README.md

 ## Features / Upcoming Features
 - View of a singular Pokemon entry
 - Fully implemented page navigation of a list of Pokemon entries
-- Filter system for a list of Pokemon (regional filter done, type filter in progress)
+- Filter system for a list of Pokemon (filter by region & type)
 - Searching (in progress)

 ## Project Status